OctoPrint/plugins.octoprint.org/_plugins/marlinslider.md

 Check out my other plugins [here](https://plugins.octoprint.org/by_author/#CmdrCody51)

-I, CmdrCody51, programmed this plugin for fun and do my best effort to support those that have issues with it, please return the favor and leave me a tip or become a Patron if you find this plugin helpful and want me to continue future development.
+I, CmdrCody51, programmed this plugin for fun and do my best effort to support those that have issues with it, please return the favor and leave me a tip if you find this plugin helpful and want me to continue future development.

 [![Ko-Fi](/assets/img/plugins/marlinslider/Ko-fi_Donate.png)](https://ko-fi.com/cmdrcody) or [![GitHub](/assets/img/plugins/marlinslider/github-mark-small.png)](https://github.com/CmdrCody51/OctoPrint-MarlinSlider)Use GitHub!